Tech Diplomacy online course

 • Details of your relevant professional and educational background

-• Reasons for your interest in the course
+• Your reasons for applying to the course

-• Why you feel you should have the opportunity to participate in this course: How will your participation benefit you, your institution, and/or your country?
+• Why you believe you should be offered the opportunity to participate, and how your participation would benefit you, your institution, and/or your country

-Diplo reserves the right to cancel this course if enrolment is insufficient.
-In case of cancellation, Diplo will notify applicants shortly after the application deadline.
+Diplo Academy reserves the right to cancel the course if enrolment is insufficient.
+In the event of cancellation, Diplo will notify applicants shortly after the application deadline.
+Applicants who have paid an application fee may either transfer the fee to another course or request a refund.